joshyguwa/QSP-Thesis/README.md

 # QSP-Thesis
 Quantum State Preparation Thesis (2024) by Josh Green.

-Includes extensive software used to generate data and produce plots.
+Includes extensive software used to generate data and produce plots in the thesis.

 This repository employs various virtual environments.